Trams in Porto: Lines

-Tram fares are paid with a customized ticket that can be bought on board of the vehicle, at the Museum or in some hotels.
+Tram fares, starting as € 6 one trip to € 12 2 days trips, are paid with a customized ticket that can be bought on board of the vehicle, at the Museum or in some hotels.
 Consult the STCP web site for the current fare schedule.
+At Lines 1 and 18 on river bank, it is the tram museum and the Garage central with restoration workshop, aside of what was a thermolectric.